simonmichael/hledger/hledger/hledger.m4.md

 There is some added flexibility to help with keeping time log data in the same file as your notes, todo lists, etc.:

-- Lines beginning with `#` or `;`, and blank lines, are ignored.
+- Blank lines and lines beginning with `#` or `;` are ignored.

+- Before the first date line, lines beginning with `*` are ignored.
+  From the first date line onward, a sequence of `*`'s followed by a space at beginning of lines (ie, the headline prefix used by Emacs Org mode) is ignored.
+  This means the time log can be kept under an Org headline, and date lines or time transaction lines can be Org headlines.

 - Lines not ending with a double-space and amount are parsed as transactions with zero amount.
   (Most hledger reports hide these by default; add -E to see them.)

-- One or more stars (`*`) followed by a space, at the start of a line, is ignored.
-  So date lines or time transaction lines can also be Org-mode headlines.

-- All Org-mode headlines before the first date line are ignored.

 More examples: